billwear/maas-docs/maas-in-thirty-minutes-5360.md

 ### Don't have the right machine?

-If you don't have the right machine or OS to try the tutorial, don't worry - we have created a quick video of ourselves running through the tutorial which you can [watch here.](https://www.youtube.com/watch?v=5mjEbQ5Jb1Y)
+If you don't have the right machine or OS to try the tutorial, we have created a quick video of ourselves running through the tutorial which you can [watch here.](https://www.youtube.com/watch?v=5mjEbQ5Jb1Y)

 <h2>Install Multipass</h2>